 - The SCC is quite general.
 It covers all kinds of operations (Merge, Move, Agree).
 In contrast, the EC exclusively refers to Merge. - The definition in (28) leaves open which nodes are cyclic.
 In principle, this could be particular categories (e.g., CP), all phrases, or every node.
-In contrast, for the EC every node is a cyclic node. - Note that the SCC and the cyclic principle are not the same (recall, for instance, the case of case attraction in relative clauses in the slides on case theory). - Both the EC and the SCC depend on the existence of the transformational cycle: if there were no cyclic principle, then it would not be possible to apply any operation that ends up to affect only a proper subpart of the ultimate output tree.
+In contrast, for the EC every node is a cyclic node. - Note that the SCC and the cyclic principle are not the same.
+One may imagine a situation where the possibility to apply an operation O in a lower cyclic domain only comes into existence after a higher cyclic domain has been created.
+Applying O would be allowed by the cyclic principle, but not by the SCC. - Both the EC and the SCC depend on the existence of the transformational cycle: if there were no cyclic principle, then it would not be possible to apply any operation that ends up to affect only a proper subpart of the ultimate output tree.